List of The Fall characters: Kiera Sheridan

 Kiera Sheridan (Aisling Bea), an Intensive Care Nurse employed by Belfast General Hospital.
 During series three, she is responsible for the treatment of Spector.
 During series three, the two develop a bond, with Kiera giving Paul her phone number and a small amount of cash with writing on it.
 Following Paul's discharge from hospital, the two share no further communication.

 Dr Patrick Spencer

 Dr Patrick Spencer (Barry Ward), an Intensive Care Unit consultant working at Belfast General Hospital.

 Dr August Larson

 Dr August Larson (Krister Henriksson), a psychologist retained by the PSNI to examine Spector's competency.
 Through his time with Spector, Larson also develops a strong friendship with Gibson, examining her psychology via various phone-calls and procedural meetings.
 In the finale, he is attacked by Spector, though it is later stated that he is in critical-yet-stable condition.

 Sarah Kay

 Sarah Kay (Laura Donnelly), a young solicitor who is brought to the attention of Ferrington after a burglary.
-Kay decides to stay at her house, unbeknownst to her that the culprit, Spector, would return.
+Kay decides to stay at her house, not anticipating that the culprit, Spector, would return.
 She is later found murdered; Ferrington blames herself for this but it is her death that allows Stella to link the crimes and establish Musicman.